litzinger/basee/README.md

 }
 ```

-Create an updates folder in your addon, e.g. my-module/updates (you defined the path above in setFilePath)
+Create an updates folder in your addon, e.g. my-module/updates/up_2_00_00.php (you defined the path above in setFilePath).

 ```
 <?php